Noam Kaniel: Biography

-Noam was born in Tel Aviv, Israel.
+Kaniel was born in Tel Aviv, Israel.
 He began singing at the age of eight, taking second place in a children's singing contest organized by his future most frequent collaborator, producer Haim Saban, in partnership with Yuda Talit.

 While in Israel, he went on to record such major hit songs as "Gali" and "Ima Sheli"; during this period, he performed continuously.

-By 1973, at the height of the Yom Kippur war, young Noam was spotted singing in front of soldiers by Mike Brant who was France's biggest selling artist at the time.
-Brant believed that Noam could have a successful career in France, and had convinced Haim Saban to move there to look for, record, produce and supervise potential hit songs.
+In 1973, during the Yom Kippur War, Mike Brant met Kaniel in France and helped him further his career.

-Noam's first release, "Difficile de Choisir", went straight to the top of the charts.
+Kaniel's first release, "Difficile de Choisir", went straight to the top of the charts.
 From 1972 to 1978, this was followed in succession by such hits as "Viens Maman on Va Danser", "Une Maman", "Lollipop" and other singles.
 Two subsequent albums followed.

 In 1975, Kaniel released an album in Japan in which he sang all 12 tracks in Japanese.
 This resulted in his headlining a concert tour, first in Tokyo, then in Johannesburg, South Africa.

-Three years later, Noam recorded France's first-ever major theme song for an animated cartoon show.
-The 1978 production Goldorak, a French dubbed version of UFO Robot Grendizer, was the first anime series to be telecast in France.
-Noam's performance earned him unprecedented celebrity status in France.
+Three years later, Kaniel recorded France's first-ever major theme song for an animated cartoon show.
+The 1978 production Goldorak, a French-dubbed version of UFO Robot Grendizer, was the first anime series to be telecast in France.
+Kaniel's performance earned him unprecedented celebrity status in France.